EthanFriesen/Self-Learning-Snake/README.md

 ## Usage

 This is a console application.
 Clone this repository locally and compile it with dotnet and then run the program.
-Alternitavely, you can run the program in a webpage here: [](https://replit.com/@Lumpylump/Snake-Neural-Network).
+Alternitavely, you can run the program in a webpage [here](https://replit.com/@Lumpylump/Snake-Neural-Network).